 Each fall ( October to December), Waterloo's Faculty of Science will send a certified examiner to each partner university to assess the English proficiency of Science 2+2 applicants with a written test and a personal interview.
+Year 2020 is different, and there is no face-to-face interview.
+Information about the English exam in year 2020 can be found here (in a pdf document).
 Admission decisions will be made based on both your English test score and academic standing.

 There are four timed parts in the written test: